 • Creating a connection between a Physician and Therapist allows for complete patient care and easy and efficient efficient patient co-management

 Establishing a relationship with WellQor is the key to embracing a proactive, comprehensive approach to care.
-The WellQor Way™ allows Clinical Psychologists, neuropsycholgists, LCSWs and Counselors who to integrate into a core clinical team, and provide care to patients as needed.
+The WellQor Way™ allows Clinical Psychologists, neuropsychologists, LCSWs and Counselors who to integrate into a core clinical team, and provide care to patients as needed.
 As part of a comprehensive care team, WellQor clinicians work hand-in-hand with other healthcare providers to ensure a collaborative, holistic approach to caring for your patients, leaving little or no need for reactive responses to acute behavioral health needs.

 The average healthcare cost per year for seniors are 5x higher than those of younger adults.
 Seniors experience significant life transitions and stressors that likely contribute to these higher costs.

 The link between mental health and physical health is well established.
 WellQor clinicians specialize in dealing with the unique issues that older adults face, including working with those experiencing cognitive decline.
-By incorporating WellQor into a comprehensive care team, outcomes can be improved and expenses reduced.
+By incorporating WellQor online therapy, outcomes can be improved and expenses reduced.

 WellQor utilizes a collaborative care model with an approach to treatment that is patient-centered, data-driven and evidence-based.
 Our Neuropsychologists, Clinical Psychologists, and LCSWs work with patients, caregivers, and treatment team members to maximize and enhance the overall health and wellness of seniors.
 The WellQor practice model employs well known evidence-based behavioral health measures including the Patient Health Questionnaire (PHQ-9), Geriatric Depression Scale (GDS), Geriatric Anxiety Scale (GAS), and Geriatric Anxiety Inventory (GAI) as well as our own proprietary measures specifically geared towards seniors.
 The WellQor Adaptability Index (WAI), WellQor Emotional Vitals (WEV), and the WellQor-Behavioral Acuity Scale (WBAS) are used by WellQor clinicians to assess and track progress over time, and modify treatment plans as needed to ensure the best possible outcomes for the seniors they treat.